shin-chil/MC_resourcepack/README.md

+# MusicParty Resources
-# MusicParty Resources\nThis repository hosts resource packs for the MusicParty plugin.
+# This repository hosts resource packs for the MusicParty plugin.